 It is now generally accepted that forensic accountants form an integral part of large-scale complex cross-border fraud investigations.
 This has not always been the case and raises the question as to whether forensic accountants are essential.
 In short, in the past the answer would have been no. In times gone by, fraud investigations would be undertaken by specialist investigators, many of whom were former enforcement officers.
 An accountant would be used specifically to look at the transactions in the books and records.
 A forensic accountant is not necessarily a specialised fraud investigator and, before forensic accounting became mainstream, fraud investigators managed without them.

 This diversification in the role of the forensic accountant can be put down, in a large part, to two significant shifts in the business environment.
-Firstly, it is a response to globalisation, and the increasingly international nature of businesses, regulatory scrutiny and thus investigations.
+First, it is a response to globalisation and the increasingly international nature of businesses, regulatory scrutiny and thus investigations.
 A large accounting firm will have professionals based in most countries of the world; it, therefore, will offer organisations and legal counsel the ability to deploy local resources quickly.
 It also reflects the fact that aspects of large international investigations are heavily process-driven; as such, the skills and experience of legal counsel may be better focused on strategy and litigation.
-Secondly, the effect of digitisation means that the volume of data that needs to be collected and analysed has grown exponentially and it is forensic accounting teams that have invested heavily and now possess market leading expertise in this area.
+Second, the effects of digitisation mean that the volume of data that needs to be collected and analysed has grown exponentially and it is forensic accounting teams that have invested heavily and now possess market leading expertise in this area.

-Clearly, we are in an ever-changing world that has been highlighted in the most extreme of terms by the events of the first quarter of 2020.
-It will be some time before the full effects are known on the way that we interact and do business.
+Clearly, we are in an ever changing world that has been highlighted in the most extreme of terms by the events from 2020 and into 2021.
+It will be some time before the full effects on the way that we interact and do business are known.
 What is certain is that new ways of working remotely, harnessing the power of technology, have come to the fore and these are likely to stay with us in one way or another.
-This will inevitably change the way in which investigations are carried out and, in turn, will undoubtedly lead to greater reliance on, and even faster growth in, the use of forensic technology.
+This has inevitably changed the way in which investigations are carried out and, in turn, will undoubtedly lead to greater reliance on, and even faster growth in, the use of forensic technology.
 That said, it is likely that the fundamental principles underlying investigations will remain the same.

 It goes without saying that the forensic accountant is not the only party involved in investigations.
-They form part of a wider multi-disciplinary team, both alongside specialists that are now deemed to fall under the 'forensic accounting' umbrella and together with management, in-house counsel, external lawyers and, on occasion, regulators.
+They form part of a wider multidisciplinary team, both alongside specialists now deemed to fall under the forensic-accounting umbrella and together with management, in-house counsel, external lawyers and, on occasion, regulators.